Advice: vibrant clothes, patina and wear of materials

 • Poor, standardized colors, without nuances

-• It doesn't patina, it wears ugly
+• It doesn't patina, it wears out in an ugly way.

 • Oh yes, and it shines very quickly when subjected to friction (= magnificent shiny halos under the elbows and on the knees of poor quality suits).